How Much Muscle Can Women Build? How Fast? And How Strong?

 This is great news in the sense that we have every opportunity to become far better than average.
 But it’s bad news if you were hoping that this would be a walk in the park.

 There’s also the issue of people underestimating their potential, which is why I wanted to write this article in the first place.
-A recent study published in Nature split the participants into two random groups.
+A 2018 study published in Nature split the participants into two random groups.
 They told half the participants that they were genetically gifted, and they told the other half that they were at a genetic disadvantage.
 Those who thought they were genetically gifted performed markedly better.
-(Greg Nuckols wrote up a good breakdown of the study here.)

 You have to expect a lot of yourself and then truly fight for it in order to reach your full potential.
 If you keep thinking that being naturally skinny is holding you back, it will.